micahrivs/Pandas-Challenge/README.md

 ```
 ### District Summary

-* A high level analysis on the district's created on the following key metrics
+* A detailed examination of the districts formed based on the metrics mentioned below at a higher level.
   * Total Schools
   * Total Students
   * Total Budget